justpy-org/justpy/docs/tutorial/custom_components.md

 After the two Input elements are added to the instance, two nested loops are used to add the calculator buttons based on the layout list which is a list of lists.
 Each child list represents a line of buttons.
 Each button is assigned the same click event handler, `self.calculator_click` which is a static method of the Calculator class (we could have defined the event handler inside the `__init__ `function instead).
 We also assign to the button `calc` attribute a reference to the Calculator instance of which the button is part of.
 This is used in the click event handler to set the value of the Calculator instance.

-In this example, for the sake of brevity, we implemented a very simple state machine for the calculator, and it is not perfect (for example, it does not handle 0 in front of a number).
-But for our purposes, it will do.
-The state machine is inside the click event handler.
+In this example, for the sake of brevity, we implemented a very simple state machine for the calculator that is not perfect (for example, it does not handle 0 in front of a number), but for our purposes, it will do.
+The state machine is inside the `calculator_click` event handler.
 All buttons on the calculator use the same event handler but it differentiates between the buttons based on `self.text` which is unique for each button.

 ### Handling the change event